nuran-nahadi/SDP-3216-Project/current_architecture.md

 - **Shell tools**: `backend/setup_ai.sh` installs dependencies required for AI features on macOS/Linux.

 ## Observations & Constraints
+- Facade/repository pairing currently covers expenses and events; extending the approach to tasks, journals, and accounts would standardize orchestration across the API surface.
-- Services operate synchronously even when wrapping async AI calls (mix of sync/async in `events` service); future refactoring may be needed for consistent async handling.
+- Services operate synchronously even when wrapping async AI calls (mix of sync/async in `events` paths); consider aligning async behaviour inside facades.
 - Direct `create_all` on import simplifies first-run setup but is unsafe for production migrations; consider Alembic or managed migrations.
-- No domain-level abstraction between services and SQLAlchemy models; upcoming pattern work may introduce repositories, factories, or strategies.
 - The `disable_auth` flag provides a convenient development mode but must be controlled in production deployments.
 - Logging around AI services leverages Python `logging`; broader application logging strategy is minimal.